The Strongest Wood Joints: Types, Uses, and Tips

 The biscuits help prevent lumbers from shifting or separating over time while providing a stabilize wood.
 A wooden biscuit joint consists of an oval piece bonded into crescent-shaped holes.

-You can use this method to attach boards along their edges as an alternative to the more traditional Tongue and Groove joint.
+I often use this method to attach boards along their edges as an alternative to the traditional Tongue and Groove joint.

 Here are the tools needed to make a Biscuit joint: